PaulMougel/msp430/README.md

 1. Copy all code inside the `board` folder into the Raspberry Pi, in `~/board/`.
 2. On the host machine, `cd board/ez430-applications/demo/`
-3. Run `make pido` to download the code to the Raspberry Pi, cross-compile it and download it to the MSP-430
+3. Run: `make TARGET` to download the code to the Raspberry Pi, cross-compile it and download it to the MSP-430.
+For instance:
+   * `make pido_receiver`
+   * `make pido_transmitter`

+Set `PI_IP` with the IP address of the raspberry pi to override the default.

 All user code is in `board/ez430-applications/demo/src/`, everything else are drivers and utilities.